leomccormack/SPARTA/README.md

 To generate project files for other IDEs, you can open and configure the included .jucer files with JUCE's Projucer App accordingly.

-We are currently exploring CMake, to make this endeavour more streamlined.

 ## Known issues

-* Note: since Xcode cannot understand folder/file aliases, if "mkl.h" cannot be found, it is because the current header search path is set to: /opt/intel/compilers_and_libraries_2018.5.231/mac/mkl/include.
-Which may not correspond to your install path (i.e. you have a different version to us).
-If anyone has a good solution/workaround for this, please let us know : )
 * Linux versions are quite experimental, but have been tested and largely work for us (we have experienced some graphical glitches, but these are consistent with other JUCE-made plugins).
 However, please report any weird behaviour.
 * Due to missing code in the JUCE framework: on MacOSX, the camera ID cannot be changed for the visualisation plugins.
 And on Linux, the camera cannot be used at all.